Adolfo Díaz-Ambrona Moreno

 Adolfo Díaz-Ambrona Moreno (26 July 1908 – 17 December 1971) was a Spanish politician who served as Minister of Agriculture of Spain between 1965 and 1969, during the Francoist dictatorship.
+He was a member of FET y de las JONS.

 His father-in-law was Luis Bardají, briefly Minister of Education in 1935 during the Second Spanish Republic.
 His son Adolfo Díaz-Ambrona Bardají founded the People's Alliance in Extremadura, and another son Juan was president of the Provincial Deputation of Badajoz.